Jen-Harris/portfolio/README.md

 ## Cast
 _*5 weeks of design and prototyping | 27.11.17 - 19.12.17*_

-### Week 1 : Unlock
+### Week 1 | Unlock :unlock:

 ### Overview
-Unlock have a real problem with their helpline has seen an increase in calls relating to questions that can be answered through their online "information hub".
+Unlock have a real problem with their helpline which has seen an increase in calls relating to questions that can be answered through their online "information hub".
 They needed to find a way to reduce the number of calls related to simple questions to free up the time of the volunteers and focus on more challenging discussions.

 __Our Solution?__